jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 ---

-the effect of these two chords corresponds to Rameau's explanation.
+the effect of these two chords corresponds to Rameau’s explanation.
 If the g were added to the diminished seventh chord, or the d withdrawn from the other chord, the sense of the harmony would remain the same.
-Although, indeed, the chord b-d-f might, in some connections, be conceived as the minor seventh chord below A, with a omitted.
-In both these proposi- tions Rameau divines an idea, to which 1 shall return, namely that dissonant chords are to be regarded as modifications of consonant chords, never as fundamental forms.
+Although, indeed, the chord b-d-f might, in some connections, be conceived as the minor seventh chord _below_ A, with a omitted.
+In both these proposi- tions Rameau divines an idea, to which I shall return, namely that dissonant chords are to be regarded as modifications of consonant chords, never as fundamental forms.

-Rameau modified the conception of the thoroughbass system in this : that all inverted chords are to be understood not in the sense of the bass-tone, but as having another tone as root.
-These roots of inverted chords he called the "fundamental basses."
-But he retained the practice of reading all chords, whether major or minor, from below upward.
-The following illustration shows the difference between the thoroughbass system and Rameau's "funda- mental basses": —
+Rameau modified the conception of the thoroughbass system in this: that all _inverted_ chords are to be understood not in the sense of the _bass-tone_, but as having another tone as root.
+These roots of inverted chords he called the “fundamental basses.”
+But he retained the practice of reading all chords, whether major or minor, _from below upward_.
+The following illustration shows the difference between the thoroughbass system and Rameau’s “funda- mental basses”:—

 These roots made it possible to comprehend the relations of successive har- monies, and to discover the laws of harmonic succession.
 Rameau laid down